-“I’d say the trust that the team has in you at Peregrine and the freedom you have to try out new things are very rare.
-You feel like you are owning your own projects.
-In other jobs, I was micro-managed every day, being told: ‘you have to do this’.
+“I’d say the trust in you here and the freedom you have to try out new things is very rare.
+You feel like you are owning your own project… In other jobs, I was micro-managed every day.
+Saying ‘you have to do this’.
 No-one says that to me here.”

 A: I’m a web developer and we have multiple types of clients such as hedge funds and asset managers.
-Our designers communicate with the client on how the website will look and feel and the message they want to convey through visuals.
-We then work closely with the communications team while we are finalizing the design to ensure the messaging and design fit together, then they will pass it to me to action.
-There will be back and forth on the first draft with the designer and we will spot things that they want to change.
+Our designers communicate with the client on how the website will look and feel, the message they want to convey through visuals.
+Then we talk to the communications team while we are finalizing the design to ensure the messaging and design fit together, then they will pass it to me to action.
+There will be back and forth on the first draft with the designer and we will spot things they want to change.
 Anything is possible in terms of construction; I am supposed to make it look like the agreed design.
 It’s rare that something isn’t possible from a development perspective.

 Q: What has surprised you about working at Peregrine?

-A: The level of trust you are given to do big projects and important work surprised me at Peregrine.
+A: The level of trust you are given to do big projects and important work.
 I was thrown in at the deep end as our developer was away when I joined.
-I was trusted and not micromanaged from day one and progressed very quickly into learning how to do the job in every respect.
+I was trusted and not micromanaged from day one, and progressed very quickly into learning how to do the job in every respect.

 Q: What have you learned about yourself since working here?

 A: I have learned that I can learn quickly.
-Before joining I had experience in a different language to the one we code in but picked up ours pretty quickly and was surprised how quickly I did so.
+Before joining I had experience in a different language to what we code in but picked up ours pretty quickly and was surprised how quickly I did so.

-I also learned that like working on multiple projects at once instead of being on just one project the whole time.
+I like working on multiple projects at once instead of being on just one project the whole time.
 Having variety is important and I enjoy that.

 Q: What is the most valuable skill you have learned here?

 A: Discussing any potential problems before they become problems.
-Identifying issues ahead of time and talking about them to the designers and senior staff.
+Identifying that ahead of time and talking about it to the designers and senior staff.
 Clarifying things beforehand.
 This is a culture where you can discuss problems and find a solution with everyone in the team.

 Q: How you describe the culture at Peregrine?